 Is vaccination required by schools in New York state?

 Yes.
 In New York state, measles immunizations are required of all children enrolled in pre-kindergarten programs and public and private schools as mandated by New York Public Health Law §2164.
 Limited exemptions to the vaccination requirement are permitted for medical reasons, pending the appropriate documentation from a student’s physician.
-Applications for exemptions due to religious reasons are decided by individual school principals on a case-by-case basis.
-[Source: NYS Department of Health]

 What happens if there is an outbreak at my child’s school?